spotted lanternfly side view

 Red oak leaves with honeydew from spotted lanternfly feeding.
 Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org

-A preferred host plant for the spotted lanternfly is tree-of-heaven (Ailanthus altissima), an invasive weedy tree that grows in disturbed areas on field edges and roadsides.
-Early research suggests that spotted lanternfly prefers to feed and reproduce on tree-of-heaven (but research has shown it also can complete its lifecycle on other species such as maple and willow).
-From tree-of-heaven in particular, the insects may obtain toxic chemicals from the tree which make them poisonous to potential predators.
+A primary host plant for the spotted lanternfly is tree-of-heaven (Ailanthus altissima), an invasive weedy tree that grows in disturbed areas on field edges and roadsides.
+Early research suggests that spotted lanternfly may prefer to feed and reproduce on tree-of-heaven, but research has shown it also can complete its life cycle on a wide range of other plant species.
 Refer to our information about tree-of-heaven and how to remove it

 tree of heaven foliage